karandit/fet/README.md

 Installing FET:

 	GNU/Linux, and maybe Mac OS X:
-	Please move the whole directory "fet-v.v.v" into the place where you like, for instance to the directory "/usr/local/".
+	Type "make install" with root permissions.

 	Windows:
-	Move the FET directory in a place of your choice.
+	Move the FET directory to a place of your choice.

 Running FET: